grantmerola/filesystems-writing-project/filesystems.md

 Interview found on [amc queue](http://queue.acm.org/detail.cfm?id=1317400), I recommend if you want to hear from formative figures in ZFS.

 ZFS is a response to the the realization of the unreliably of hardware.
-Putting alot of the work of data integrity on to the filesystem makes a lot of sense, the filesystem plays monkey in the middle between almost all user software and the disk.
-Adding data integrity features to the filesystem allows for zero cost integrity to client applications; updating one link in the chain is much more efficient then updating an ecosystem.
+Putting a lot of the work of data integrity on to the filesystem makes a lot of sense, the filesystem plays monkey in the middle between almost all user software and the disk.
+Adding data integrity features to the filesystem allows for zero cost integrity to client applications; updating one link in the chain is much more efficient than updating an ecosystem.

 ##### <a name="tools">Tools of Error Detection and Correction</a>